emca-it/ITRS-Log-Analytics-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 ### Alert Types

 The various Rule Type classes, defined in ITRS Log Analytics.
-An instance is held in memory for each rule, passed all of the data returned by querying Elasticsearch with a given filter, and generates matches based on that data.
+An instance is held in memory for each rule, passed all of the data returned by querying Data Node with a given filter, and generates matches based on that data.

 #### Any